rssbotd/nixt/docs/MANUAL.rst

 ::

-    NIXT - you have been nixt!
+    NIXT - you have been nixt

 SYNOPSIS